NewsFox 13 Investigates

 • Others

-Granite School District has declined to provide records related to some other employees being disciplined, referring to this story as “an attempt to bully teachers and school districts with the disproportionate power of the press.”
+Granite School District has declined to provide records related to all employees being disciplined, referring to this story as “an attempt to bully teachers and school districts with the disproportionate power of the press.”

 “Being involved in the disciplinary process does not mean an employee deserves to have isolated instances of misconduct exposed to the public,” wrote Joseph Cramer, a records officer for the district.
 “Using teachers as fodder for tabloid style newspaper articles is not in the best interest of the public.”

-FOX 13 News disagrees with the characterization and is appealing the decision under Utah’s public records law.
+FOX 13 News disagrees with the characterization and has appealed the decision under Utah’s public records law.

 Jordan School District